Pass Christian, Mississippi: Hurricane Katrina

 The storm surge from Hurricane Katrina that hit Pass Christian was estimated at 8.5 m (27.8 ft), which is the US record high, leveling Pass Christian up to half a mile inland from the shore; estimation of highest storm surges was complicated because high-water markers were also destroyed.
 Highway 90 along the beach was damaged, and the bridge over the Bay of St. Louis was thrown completely apart, not being reopened until a new bridge was partially completed in May 2007.
 (Connection was temporarily replaced by a ferry service.)
 Sewage contamination rendered the local water supply unusable, as some samples tested positive for more than 250 bacteria and parasites.
 By late September 2005, access was restricted south of the railroad tracks (about four blocks inland) without proper credentials, as crews continued to search for victims and clear debris.
-In early 2007, although rebuilding was underway in much of the city, a large portion of empty, deserted homes and other structures remain.
+By early 2007, although rebuilding was underway in much of the city, a large portion of empty, deserted homes and other structures remain.
 Many residents were still living in FEMA trailers, and out-of-state volunteers were still needed for the rebuilding effort.